vicharak-in/shrike-lite/Docs/generating_your_first_bitstream.md

 </div>

- 3. Lets map the led out signals , filter the selection using only he GPIO , Unpick all the other onces.
+ 3. Lets map the led out signals, filter the selection using only GPIO, unpick all the other onces.

  We have two signal related to led "LED" and "LED_en" as output, on shrike led is connected to pin number 16 we will connected these signals to "GPIO16_OUT"  and "GPIO16_OE" respectively.